 Risks of potentially overdosing on B vitamins are usually associated with taking too many B vitamin supplements — not with eating too many foods rich in them.
 And in general, risks associated with taking B vitamin supplements are rare because of their water-soluble nature.
 If you consume too much, your body will eliminate the excess through urine.
 Despite this built-in “overflow mechanism,” an overdose of B-complex is possible and may result in symptoms like excessive thirst, skin rashes or flushing, blurred vision, abdominal cramps, nausea, vomiting, increased urination, and diarrhea.

 Note that niacin, or vitamin B-3, specifically has been shown to be extremely effective in reducing high LDL (“bad”) cholesterol levels when consumed in high doses (around 500-1,000 mg per day or more).
 One of the more commonly reported side effects of high dose niacin is called a “niacin flush”, a reddening of the skin that usually starts around 30 minutes after ingestion.
-While this isn’t generally considered harmful, such high doses of niacin (or any B vitamin) could potentially interact with other medications.
-You should only take high doses of niacin with the direction of your healthcare provider.
+While this isn’t generally considered harmful, such high doses of niacin (or any B vitamin) could potentially interact with other medications and should only be done with the direction of your healthcare provider.
+As a side-note, many internet sites recommend the niacin flush as a strategy to pass a drug test if you’d otherwise test positive for THC (the active ingredient in marijuana).
+Let me save you some time: it doesn’t work.

 One more oddity: People who take supplemental B-2 (riboflavin) may find that they develop abnormally bright or neon yellow urine.
 If this happens to you, don’t worry.
 You aren’t necessarily dehydrated, and you certainly aren’t in danger of turning yellow.
 Your body is just excreting some of the riboflavin that it doesn’t need.